 However, if your dates are non-numeric (e.g. month names) you might find that switching off the auto-sort function is more beneficial for you so that the logical order of your dates will be kept.

-If you are using data from the Data Store, you do not need to define the time periods when you add data to the Data Model.
-These have been pre-defined in the data source.
+If you are using data from the Data Catalog, you do not need to define the time periods when you add data to the Data Model.
+These have been pre-defined in the Data Catalog.
 All you have to do is select the fields in the Source Data panel and drag/drop them into a theme in the Data Model panel.